 Xmas LED workshop

-This workshop is for 9 - 13 year olds.
+This workshop is for 7 - 13 year olds.
 The children make up small christmas trees and cards before the workshop.
-These are then decorated them with a simple LED circuit that the childen build for themselves.
-In the process they learn about series and parallel circuits, LED's, wiring, resistors and soldering - some essential electronics / physics learnt in a fun way.
+These are then decorated with a simple LED circuit that the childen build for themselves.
+In the process they learn about series and parallel circuits, LED's, wiring, resistors and soldering.
+This is essential electronics / physics learnt in a fun way.

-The children learn about basic wiring (soldering), that LED's and batteries need to be connected correctly, also that in a series circuit if one component is incorrectly wired it effects the others in the chain.
-They can chose 4 LED's from a variaty of colours: red, orange, yellow and green.
+In addition to learning about basic wiring (soldering) they learn that LED's and batteries need to be connected correctly, and that in a series circuit if one component is incorrectly wired, it affects the others in the chain.
+They can choose 4 LED's from a variety of colours: red, orange, yellow and green (we also include an extra 5th flashing LED not shown in the diagram that wires directly across the battery).

 Note: for details of talks and workshops on this topic click here: